DataDog/dd-trace-rb/docs/UpgradeGuide.md

 Previously, distributed tracing required building new `Datadog::Context` objects, then replacing the context within the tracer.

 Instead, users utilize `TraceDigest` objects derived from a trace.
-This object which represents the state of a trace.
+This object represents the state of a trace.
 It can be used to propagate a trace across execution boundaries (processes, threads), or to continue a trace locally.

 ```ruby
 ### Old 0.x ###